 STEP THREE (after 2-3 days)

-From now on you should discard half of the starter each time you feed it.
-I know, it might feel weird to throw away half the starter.
-But you cannot use it before the yeast and bacteria has taken complete control of the starter.
+From now on discard half of the starter each time you feed it.
+I know, it might feel weird to throw away half the starter but you cannot use it yet.
+However, don’t feed it until its bubbly.

-After you have removed half of the starter, add the same amounts of water and flour as you did earlier.
+After removing half, add the same amounts of water and flour as earlier.

 - 1/4 cup of water (50 grams)